-This is a mandatory pre-requisite course required of all students granted advanced placement into NUR 123, Basic Medical/Surgical Nursing.
+This is a mandatory pre-requisite course required of all students granted advanced placement, prior to starting NUR-123, Basic Medical/Surgical Nursing.
 This course is designed to assess readiness and facilitate a smooth transition for the advanced-placement student into CCM's nursing program.
-Emphasis is placed on the conceptual framework of the County College of Morris Nursing Program, use of the nursing process, communication skills, ethical and legal issues, the role of the registered professional nurse, and safe and effective care.
+Emphasis is placed on the conceptual framework of the CCM Nursing program, use of the nursing process, communication skills, ethical and legal issues, the role of the registered professional nurse, and safe and effective care.
 Physical assessment, patient safety, dosage calculation and medication administration are also reviewed and evaluated in a simulated laboratory environment.